Understanding Autism Burnout: Signs, Effects, + How to Recover

 Specialized, neurodiversity-affirming therapy

-Recovery from burnout is not about “fixing” autism; it’s about giving the autistic brain what it needs to rest, reset, and thrive.
+Recovery from burnout is not about “fixing” autism.
+It’s about giving the autistic brain what it needs to rest, reset, and thrive.

-How Specialized Treatment Programs Can Help
+How Our Specialized Treatment Programs Can Help

 By contrast, autism-informed treatment is built on the understanding that: